Fahmi Aliman: Political career

-Fahmi made his political debut in the 2020 general election as part of a five-member PAP team contesting in Marine Parade GRC against the Workers' Party.
-His running mates were Tan Chuan-Jin, Seah Kian Peng, Tan See Leng, and Edwin Tong.
-On 11 July 2020, he was elected as the Member of Parliament (MP) representing the Geylang Serai ward of Marine Parade GRC after the PAP team garnered 57.76% of the valid votes.
+Fahmi made his political debut in the 2020 general election as part of a five-member PAP team contesting in Marine Parade GRC led by Speaker of the 13th Parliament Tan Chuan-Jin against the Workers' Party which included former Non-constituency Member of Parliament Yee Jenn Jong.
+His running mates were Tan, Seah Kian Peng, Tan See Leng, and Edwin Tong.
+On 11 July 2020, he was elected as the Member of Parliament (MP) after the PAP team garnered 57.76% of the valid votes.
+He was also appointed Mayor of the South East District replacing Maliki Osman who was promoted as full-time minister.

+Fahmi was appointed as Marine Parade Town Council (MPTC) Vice-Chairperson since 2015.

+Fahmi, as an MP also working for NTUC, is a labour MP as defined by the Singaporean media.
+In October 2024, ChannelNewsAsia noted that none of the labour MPs filed any questions or spoke during the parliamentary debate concerning the controversial deal to sell a controlling 51% stake in NTUC Enterprise subsidiary Income Insurance to Allianz.

+Prior to the 2025 general election, Fahmi retired from politics on 20 April 2025.
+He also stepped down as Mayor of the South East Community Development Council on 23 May.

 Personal life

-Fahmi is married to Rohana Mohd Salleh, a teacher.
-They have three sons and a daughter.
+Fahmi is married and has four children.